 Yaoi games must have extremely strong premises propped up by exceptional art teams.
 There is an enormous amount of material for western yaoi fans to consume.
 For a game to sell well it needs to contain an irresistible premise, and something that generates buzz in the community.

 We are extremely selective with yaoi games and do not plan to make more than one a year.

 Yaoi games can be x-rated, mature audiences, or without sex scenes.
-Do not submit shota-con.
 The demographic for these games are women.

 Do not submit shota-con or anything that even vaguely looks like that if you squint at it.
 Rape should not be presented as sex scenes that are meant to titillate, in a positive light, or as the basis for or start of a relationship.
 Unhealthy relationships should not be presented in a positive light.
 Both partners should have agency in the principle relationship.